PHNX-MOD/Machine_Learning_sport_Model/README.md

 This data shows what actually happened for the fixtures to predict, as well as some additional betting information provided by bookmakers.
 (Guide on TeamHandicap: -7.0 would mean that the team was predicted to win by 7 points, and +3.5 would mean that the team was predicted to lose by 3.5 points.)

-more details regarding the project are in readme.text file-->  https://github.com/PHNX-MOD/Regression_SB/blob/main/readme.txt